Vermeille/Functionality/README.markdown

     kernel      0.32768
     user app    0.262144

-This is why the warning given in preample should be taken seriously.
+This is why the warning given in preamble should be taken seriously.
 Or maybe you can just execute your main 5 times to make it actually run once, statistically.